 Statistics for non-campus properties include all incidents known to the University that are reported to local municipal police agencies.
-This includes one home owned by a WCU-recognized fraternity located at 614 South Walnut Street And a home owned by a WCU recognized fraternity at 626 S High St.

 STATISTICS FOR INCIDENTS REPORTED ON PUBLIC PROPERTY

 Reporting for public properties includes all incidents known to the University that are reported to local municipal police agencies for incidents occurring in public areas that are geographically contiguous to campus property.